 By offering a powerful, yet simple cloud offering that integrates domains, DNS, security and backups all in one place, developers can save time and exceed their clients’ expectations.”

 GoDaddy’s cloud servers are built on OpenStack and powered by purpose-built KVM (Kernel-based Virtual Machine) virtualization.
-With SSDs (solid-state drives) across the board, these Cloud Servers are expected to offer excellent performance due to very fast I/O (Input/Output).
+With SSDs (solid-state drives) across the board, these Cloud Servers are expected to offer the best cloud hosting performance due to very fast I/O (Input/Output).

 For deploying cloud applications, GoDaddy has partnered with a startup called Bitnami which offers a library for open source server application deployments.